-Exclusive: AT&T CEO says hiring Trump lawyer was 'big mistake' - memo
+Exclusive: AT&T CEO says Cohen payments 'big mistake,' chief lobbyist retiring

 AT&T did not hire Cohen to lobby on behalf of the company, according to the memo.
 The one-year contract at $50,000 per month, from January through December 2017, was limited to consulting and advisory services, according to the memo.

+AT&T never asked Cohen to set up meetings for the company with anyone in the Trump administration, and he did not offer to do so, according to the memo.

+AT&T’s board of directors does not hold Stephenson responsible for the lack of vetting, according to a source familiar with the situation.

-The AT&T payments by AT&T were revealed by Michael Avenatti, adult film actress Stormy Daniels’ lawyer, who also said a company owned by Russian oligarch Viktor Vekselberg and other corporations had paid Essential Consultants for certain services.
+The AT&T payments were revealed by Michael Avenatti, adult film actress Stormy Daniels’ lawyer, who also said a company owned by Russian oligarch Viktor Vekselberg and other corporations paid Essential Consultants for certain services.

 Essential Consultants paid $130,000 to Daniels, whose real name is Stephanie Clifford, days before the 2016 presidential election as part of a nondisclosure agreement that barred her from discussing an alleged sexual encounter with Trump.
 He denies any encounter took place.